jeffgillan/pdal_filters.csf/README.md

 The entrypoint is where the container starts.
 I want it to start with the shell script.

 ### Build the docker image
-You are telling it to build an image with the name 'jeffgillan/pdal_copc' with the tag '0.1'.
+You are telling it to build an image with the name 'jeffgillan/pdal_copc' with the tag '1.0'.
 You are building from the Dockerfile in the current working directory '.'

-`docker build -t jeffgillan/pdal_copc:0.1 .`
+`docker build -t jeffgillan/pdal_copc:1.0 .`

 ### Upload Image to Docker Hub
 ```
-docker push jeffgillan/pdal_copc:0.1
+docker push jeffgillan/pdal_copc:1.0
 ```

 ### Run the container
-You are mounting a volume (-v) to the container which has the point cloud data.
-It is mounting the present working directory to the /app container directory.
-'590' is the ID number of the docker image.
+You are mounting a local volume (-v) to the container which has the point cloud data.
+It is mounting the present working directory to the `/data` container directory.

-`docker run -v $(pwd):/data 590`

-I have uploaded the docker image to Dockerhub , so you can run the image by pulling directly from Dockerhub

-`docker run -v $(pwd):/data jeffgillan/pdal_copc:0.2`
+`docker run -v $(pwd):/data jeffgillan/pdal_copc:1.0`

-### Create an app in the DE to run the docker image